DevNullInc/ChatGPT-TamperMonkey/README.md

+###DUE TO PRIVACY ISSUES ON CHATGPT AND THEIR KNEEJERK REACTIONS OF SCANNING EVERYBODYS CHATS FOR ILLEGAL CONTENT I WILL NOT BE UPDATING THESE IN THE FUTURE.

 # ChatGPT-TamperMonkey Tools

 A toolkit of browser userscripts that put ChatGPT back in your hands — no fluff, no hand-holding, no engagement bait.